 We all like knives around this office, and when new models come in for review, we all usually stop what we’re doing to look at the new stock.
 Generally speaking, however, we hop back to work pretty quickly.
-While each folding knife design has its own set of unique qualities, they generally don’t vary all that wildly from one another, and we can all refocus on what we ought to be doing without too much of a fuss.
-However, we occasionally come across a design that’s enough of a departure from the norm that we all have to take turns playing with it for the next hour.
-This was our reaction when we got a hold of the Gerber Flatiron, a cleaver style folding knife that looks like it would feel right at home in the hands of Sweeney Todd, the Demon Barber of Fleet Street.
+While each folding knife design has its own set of unique qualities, they generally don’t vary all that wildly from one another.
+We can all refocus on what we ought to be doing without too much of a fuss.
+However, we occasionally come across a design that’s a big departure from the norm.
+When that occurs, we all have to take turns playing with it.
+This was our reaction with the Gerber Flatiron folding knife.
+This cleaver-style folding knife looks like it would feel right at home in the hands of Sweeney Todd, the Demon Barber of Fleet Street.

 Gerber Flatiron Folding Knife Features